gmallard/stomp-demo/README.txt

 #
 # The client code in this project has been tested against:
 #
-# stompserver:: Version as described above
+# stompserver:: Versions as described above
-# AMQ:: Version as described above
+# AMQ:: Versions as described above
 #
 # There are no formal unit tests for this project.
 Feel free to clone and
 # add them if you care to. :-)